 All that being said, there are a lot of keto snack bars on the market now, and Keto Bars are one of the best.
 Like I said before, the team at Keto Bars is very honest about their products — you don’t NEED Keto Bars to be successful, but finding an easy keto snack to keep on hand is always a good strategy.
 Keto Bars are dairy free, gluten free, soy free, and vegan, and you can read all of the ingredients and know exactly how to pronounce everything.

 I first tried Keto Bars back in 2018 and I totally thought I wasn’t going to like them.
 You can watch my honest first-bite reaction in a keto product review that I did with Jon (my husband).
-CLICK HERE to see the review, we try Keto Bars at 20:05.
+Watch the video above to see our review.
+We try Keto Bars at 20:05.
 I was shocked at how much I liked the Mint Chocolate flavor, it tastes like a Thin Mint Girl Scout Cookie!

 Now, I’ve tried all the flavors and my bottom line review is YES, Keto Bars are absolutely worth it.
 I could probably figure out how to hack the recipe and whip up a batch in my own kitchen, which is a good thing (again, real ingredients).
 But sometimes you just don’t want to think about keeping snacks on hand, and I know that not everyone works from home with access to a kitchen throughout the day.
 These bars are perfect for throwing in your bag so that you have an emergency snack when you’re out running errands and you get hangry.
 They’re also really good for when you need a sweet treat immediately — basically any snack emergency you could think of.